rhomobile/rhomobile-docs/eb/en/edge/api/Alarm.md

 ## Events
 To handle events, you assign a string value to the event name that represents a function name or javascript statement to execute.

 ### alarmTriggered
-The alarm triggered event will be fired when either the alarm time reaches that specified in the ‘Time’ parameter or the period specified in ‘Interval’ expires.
+The alarm triggered event will be fired when either the alarm time reaches that specified in the 'Time' parameter or the period specified in 'Interval' expires.
 There are no parameters associated with the AlarmTriggered event..

 #### Callback Parameters
 None

 	:::javascript
 	alarm.alarmTriggered = "alert('Alarm Fired')";

 	// this function does not have callback return parameters
 	// if it did, we would use the %json notation alarm.alarmTriggered = "url('JavaScript:doFunction(%json);')";